History of hearing aids: Digital hearing aid

-Also in the early 1980s a research group at Central Institute for the Deaf headed up by faculty members at Washington University in St. Louis MO created the first full digital wearable hearing aid.
-They first conceived a complete, comprehensive full digital hearing aid, then designed and fabricated, miniaturized full digital computer chips using custom digital signal processing chips with low power and very large scale integrated (VLSI) chip technology able to process both the audio signal in real time and the control signals yet able to be powered by a battery and be fully wearable as a full digital wearable hearing aid able to be actually used by individuals with hearing loss in any environment similar to a conventional hearing aid.
-Engebretson, Morley and Popelka were the inventors of the first full digital hearing aid.
-Their work resulted in US Patent 4,548,082, "Hearing aids, signal supplying apparatus, systems for compensating hearing deficiencies, and methods" by A Maynard Engebretson, Robert E Morley, Jr. and Gerald R Popelka, filed in 1984 and issued in 1985.
-This full digital wearable hearing aid also included many additional features now used in all contemporary full digital hearing aids including a bidirectional interface with an external computer, self-calibration, self-adjustment, wide bandwidth, digital programmability, a fitting algorithm based on audibility, internal storage of digital programs, and fully digital multichannel amplitude compression and output limiting.
-This group created several of these full digital hearing aids and used them for research on hearing impaired people as they wore them in the same manner as conventional hearing aids in real-world situations.
-In this first full DHA all stages of sound processing and control were carried out in binary form.
-The external sound from microphones positioned in an ear module identical to a BTE was first converted into binary code, then digitally processed and digitally controlled in real time, then converted back to an analog signal sent to miniature loudspeakers positioned in the same BTE ear module.
-These specialized hearing aid chips continued to become smaller, increase in computational ability and require even less power.
+Also in the early 1980s a research group at Central Institute for the Deaf headed up by faculty members at Washington University in St. Louis created the first full digital wearable hearing aid.
+They were the first to design and manufacture a full miniaturized digital hearing aid to be powered by battery and be fully wearable.
+This method used custom digital processing chips with low power and very large scale integrated (VLSI) chip technology which allowed for processing both audio and the necessary control signals in real time.
+These advances resulted in a hearing aid which was able to be used by individuals with hearing loss in any environment — rather than only specifically controlled spaces.

+Engebretson, Morley and Popelka were the inventors of the first full digital hearing aid — which they patented in 1984.
+Their implementation also included many additional features now used in all contemporary full digital hearing aids, including: a bidirectional interface with an external computer; self-calibration; self-adjustment; wide bandwidth; digital programmability; a fitting algorithm based on audibility; internal storage of digital programs; and fully digital multichannel amplitude compression and output limiting.
+This group created several of these full digital hearing aids and used them for research on hearing impaired people who wore them in the same manner as conventional hearing aids in real-world situations.
+In their first full DHA, all stages of sound processing and control were carried out in binary form.
+The external sound from microphones positioned in an ear module identical to a BTE was first converted into binary code, digitally processed and digitally controlled in real time, then converted back to an analog signal sent to miniature loudspeakers positioned in an ITE ear module.

+Over the years, specialized hearing aid chips continued to become smaller, increased in computational ability and required even less power.
 Now, virtually all commercial hearing aids are fully digital and their digital signal processing capability has significantly increased.
 Very small and very low power specialized digital hearing aid chips are now used in all hearing aids manufactured worldwide.
 Many additional new features also have been added with various on-board advanced wireless technology.